Skip to Content

 If you are planning to visit other attractions in Southern California before or after your Disneyland visit, a rental car is nearly a necessity.
 Let’s face it: the Los Angeles area is not known for its spectacular public transit.
 You’ll need a car to get around.

-Quick tip: If you are staying at Disneyland for most of your visit and only need a car for a day or two to go elsewhere, there’s another option: rent locally.
-There are several rental car companies with locations in the convention center area.
-(Alamo used to have a rental car office located right in the lobby of Disney’s Paradise Pier Hotel but the status of that is TBD as the hotel is undergoing renovations in 2022-2023).
+So should you rent at the airport?
+Maybe not!
+If you are staying at Disneyland for most of your visit and only need a car for a day or two to go elsewhere, there’s another option: rent locally in Anaheim.
+There are several rental car companies with locations in the Anaheim Convention Center area.

 If you decide to opt out of a rental car, there are several other options for getting from the airport to the parks and your hotel.
 Note that not all airports have every option (or at least every option priced competitively), so choose carefully.